code-cracker/code-cracker/README.md

 # Code Cracker

-An analyzer library for C# that uses [Roslyn](http://msdn.microsoft.com/en-us/vstudio/roslyn.aspx) to produce refactorings, code analysis, and other niceties.
+An analyzer library for C# and VB that uses [Roslyn](http://msdn.microsoft.com/en-us/vstudio/roslyn.aspx) to produce refactorings, code analysis, and other niceties.

 Check the official project site on [code-cracker.github.io](http://code-cracker.github.io).
 There you will find information on how to contribute, our task board, definition of done, definition of ready, etc.